w3c/Guide/participant/group_specific_data/README.md

-# Group-specific information for customized /Guide for group participants
+# Group-specific information to generate a customized /Guide page for group participants

 ## Step1: Generate the group mapping table